Context-measure: Contextualizing Metric for Camouflage: Meta-Measure Experiments

-In real-world applications, mismatches between predicted FMs and non-corresponding GT masks may occur due to oversights in data processing or evaluation procedures, as shown in \figref{fig:demo-mm} (a).
+In real-world applications, mismatches between predicted FMs and non-corresponding GT masks may occur due to oversights in data processing or evaluation procedures, as shown in \figref{fig:mm2}.
 A reliable evaluation metric should be sensitive enough to reflect such semantic mismatches.
 In other words, even if a predicted foreground map is of high visual quality, its score should drop significantly if the associated GT mask is semantically incorrect.
-To evaluate this property, we introduce the second meta-measure study (\texttt{MM\#2}), which compares the sensitivity of different metrics when confronted with entirely mismatched GT masks.
+To evaluate this property, we adopt the meta-measure (MM\#2) proposed by Margolin \etal\cite{margolin2014evaluate}, which compares the sensitivity of different metrics to entirely mismatched GT masks.

-$\bullet$ \emph{Evaluation Protocol.} To guarantee the quality of the predicted FMs, we first select samples with an F1 score $\ge$ 0.6 across all experimental data, and then proceed as follows in three steps. \textit{(a) Pseudo-GT Sequence.} We need to construct a completely deranged sequence of GT masks, where none of the masks corresponds to its original predicted FM.
-Specifically, a loop is constructed to randomly assign a GT mask to each predicted FM.
-For each iteration, if the assigned GT does not correspond to the predicted FM (referred to as a pseudo-GT), the loop proceeds; otherwise, the GT is reassigned until a complete mismatch configuration is achieved. \textit{(b) Resize Dimension.} Then all the pseudo-GTs are resized to match the dimensions of predicted FM. \textit{(c) Record Errors.} Each predicted FM is evaluated against its correct GT and pseudo-GT, with the error rate of a given metric defined as the proportion of cases where using the pseudo-GT outperforms using the correct GT.
+\textbf{Evaluation Protocol.} We select high-quality predicted FMs (F1 score $\ge$ 0.6) from all experimental samples, then proceed as follows. \textit{(a) Pseudo-GT Generation.} A fully permuted sequence of GT masks is constructed such that none corresponds to its original predicted FM, achieved via iterative random reassignment. \textit{(b) Dimension Alignment.} All pseudo-GTs are resized to match the dimensions of the predicted FM. \textit{(c) Error Recording.} Each predicted FM is evaluated against both its correct GT and the pseudo-GT.
+The error rate is defined as the proportion of cases where the pseudo-GT yields a higher score than the correct GT.

-$\bullet$ \emph{Result Analysis.} As shown in \tabref{tab:result-mm}, columns 4,5,6, most existing metrics exhibit good error detection capabilities for GT semantic mismatches.
-Similar to the analysis in \texttt{MM\#1} (\secref{sec:mm1}), $E_\phi$ is susceptible to the influence of high similarity background regions, which compromises its ability to detect semantic-level discrepancies.
+\textbf{Result Analysis.} As shown in \tabref{tab:result-mm}, columns 3,4,5, most metrics exhibit good sensitivity to GT semantic mismatches.
+However, $E_{\phi}$ remains susceptible to high-similarity background regions, which compromises its ability to detect semantic-level discrepancies.
+Our $C_{\beta}^{\omega}$ achieves near-zero error rates across all three datasets, presenting robust sensitivity to semantic mismatches.